ComputationalIntelligenceGroup/MultiMap-documentation/README.md

 ![picture](images/configuracion.png)

 Once a map has been loaded it is possible to navigate through all its layers making them visible or invisible as necessary.
-By default there are 4 layers:
+In the following example we have 4 layers, but it is possible having more depending the kind of maps we are using.

 ![picture](images/4layers.png)

-- **Centroids**: Centroids of the image.
-- **Validation regions**: control regions.
-- **guide layer**: regions in which the image is segmented.
-- **drawinItems**: in this layer it is possible to create two types of objects, geometric regions (polygons, rectangles, circles) or markers, which serve to delimit the points of a specific region and in order to count the number of centroids that there is within a ragión.

 ![picture](images/regionandmarkers.png)